artem-y/commit/docs/README.md

 ```
 <outputStringPrefix><outputIssuePrefix><issueRegex><outputIssueSuffix>, <outputIssuePrefix><issueRegex><outputIssueSuffix><outputStringSuffix> <commit message>
 ```
 If the `.commit.json` file is not included, the tool will just fall back to its default settings (GitHub style issues).
-Same will happen for any of the settings that is not included in the config json.
 See the default values in [constants.go](/internal/helpers/constants.go) file.
 ### Custom Config Path
 If you don't want to include the `.commit.json` file at the root of your repository, path to the config file can be passed with a `-config-path` flag like this (linux/macOS shell example):
 ```shell